Back to Intro to Storybook

 Learn the ways to test UI components

 No Storybook tutorial would be complete without testing.
 Testing is essential to creating high-quality UIs.
 In modular systems, minuscule tweaks can result in major regressions.
-So far, we have encountered three types of tests:
+So far, we have encountered two types of tests:

 • Interaction tests with the play function verify that the component behaves as expected when interacting with it.
 They're great for testing the behavior of a component when it's in use.